niveedkumarreddy/WxAPISpecification/README.md

 Fetches API details dynamically from %invoke WxAPISpecification.v1.services:getAPISpec%.

-Populates the table with package, API name, type, and endpoint link.
+Populates the table with package, API name, type, Download and view.

 ✅ Smart Filtering

-Dropdown filters for Package, API Name, and Type.
+Dropdown filters for Package, API Name, and Type

-Global search box filters across Package and API Name.
+A Global Search box filters across Package Name and API Name

-All filters work together dynamically.

-✅ Clear Filters

-“Clear Filters” button resets all filters and restores the full table instantly.
+A Clear Filters button resets all dropdowns and search terms instantly

+All filters work together dynamically and case-insensitively

 ✅ Smart Downloads